giordano-lucas/exchange-price-propagation/index.md

 # Abstract
 The financial world of equity trading relies on centralized exchanges.
 These exchanges are disseminated around the globe.
 Thus, it is sometimes possible to trade a share of one given company in multiple regions.
 Abitrage pricing theory tells us that the price on those exchanges should roughly be equivalent.
-However, bcause information speed is bounded, shocks on a given share price might take some time to reach all exchanges.
+However, bcause information speed is bounded, shocks on a given share price might take some time to reach all exchanges and be incorporated into the new stock prices.

 # Motivation